Skip to main content

 3. Report any changes in your household

-Your bedroom entitlement could increase if:
+Your bedroom entitlement could go up if:

 • a friend or family member moves in